theall38103/DWF-Database-Artifacts/JSON-file-format.md

 ### PRODUCT

 1.0: The product name.
+Needed for the MINIMUM entry.
 SUGGESTED

 ### CPE